lightmeterio/ControlCenter/docs/decisions/0002-branching-model.md

 But, considering that we have no plans to support versions other than the current one, this is not an issue at the moment.

 Additionally it increases the probability of missing commits on cherry-picking.
-Luckily git is very likely to point out errors if it happens, and the result code is like to not build/test properly in case this happens.
+Luckily git is very likely to point out errors if it happens, and the result code is likely to not build/test properly in that case.

-To prevent entire features of be "forgotten" to be added to `master`, we enforce a policy where a feature is considered `Done` only when it's landed on `master`.
+To prevent entire features of being "forgotten" to be added to `master`, we enforce a policy where a feature is considered `Done` only when it's landed on `master`.

 The proposed workflow is also very unusual for new developers accostumed to Gitflow or other polular flows, possibly creating some initial barrier and/or resistence from such developers.